fizzgig242/opensuspect/README.md

 ![CI](https://github.com/opensuspect/opensuspect/workflows/CI/badge.svg?branch=main)
 # OpenSuspect

-*One amongst us is not like the rest*
+*One amongst us is not like the rest* :D

 OpenSuspect is an open source online social deduction game, like mafia.